Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

-Good afternoon and welcome to today’s edition of “KZUM News”, where we fill you in on what’s been going on in Lincoln this week.
-I am the KZUM News Director, and your host, Amantha Dickman.
+Amantha Dickman, News Director: Good afternoon and welcome to today’s edition of “KZUM News,” an hour dedicated to learning more about what is going on in Lincoln and the surrounding areas.
+I am the News Director, and your host, Amantha Dickman.

 This morning, we have some relatively breaking news for you.
 Starting out on February 14, the Lincoln City Council approved the Fairness Ordinance brought forward by Sandra Washington.

 The ordinance would’ve changed Title 11 of the city code.
 The changes would’ve included the addition of anti-discrimination protections for sexual orientation, gender identity, and military or veteran status.
 It addresses equal opportunity for individuals in housing, employment, and public accommodations.

 After the ordinance passed many local voices stepped forward with concerns.
 Leading the opposition was the Nebraska Family Alliance.
 In a February 25 statement posted to the Nebraska Family Alliance blog, the organization addressed their concerns regarding the ordinance.
 Now, this post is a bit long, so we’re going to just share the opening statement, which summarizes the entire post.

 “The broad definition of sex, public accommodations, and sexual harassment means that activists can target businesses, organizations, churches, private schools, and individuals for virtually any real or perceived threat to the agenda of the radical LGBT activists in any public setting.”

 Now you just heard the opening statement from the February 25 blog post on the Nebraska Family Alliance’s blog.